 When you create your burn permit account and add your address select “I/We rent this property” option and provide the email address of your property owner.
 The property owner will be emailed notifying them of your intent to purchase a burn permit.
 They will have the option to allow or deny your purchase.

-The intended location of your fire must meet the distance requirements from all structures, property lines, and forests as per Prince Edward County Open Air Fire by-law 2105-2008.
+The intended location of your fire must meet the distance requirements from all structures, property lines, and forests as per By-law 77-2021.

 No. To submit your payment click the gold “Make Payment Button” and then click the grey “Pay with a credit or Visa debit card” button.